LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 The negative coefficient depicted above for total yards when controlling for efficiency metrics demonstrates the complex relationships between quarterback statistics.
 This finding suggests that volume production without proportional efficiency gains may indicate sub-optimal game situations or stat padding.

-**Rushing Success Rate Impact:** Ranking as the #2 overall predictor (β = 0.079) and #1 quarterback-specific metric, rushing success rate outperforms all traditional passing statistics including total yards, touchdown production, and completion-based metrics.
+**Rushing Success Rate Impact:** Ranking as the #5 overall predictor (β = 0.124, p < 0.001), rushing success rate demonstrates meaningful predictive power as the sole remaining rushing statistic.
+Rushing success rate trails total yards (β = 0.175), touchdown production (β = 0.162), win percentage (β = 0.152), and ANY/A (β = 0.147).
+This indicates that while dual-threat ability contributes to contract decisions, traditional volume and efficiency metrics remain more influential in organizational evaluation.

 **Why Rushing Succeeds:** Rushing success rate combines pure efficiency (scrambling for first downs when coverage eliminates passing options) with designed offensive schemes that leverage mobility as a primary weapon.
-While no quarterback metric is truly independent of teammate contribution, rushing requires less offensive line protection and receiver separation than passing statistics, making it more attributable to individual capability.
-The metric also provides a more comprehensive measure than raw rushing yards, which can be inflated by explosive plays rather than consistent conversion ability.
+The importance of the metric makes sense, since quarterback rushing often occurs after the play breaks down, and the rushes are often for first downs (considered "success" under all down and distance circumstances).
+While no quarterback metric is truly independent of teammate contribution, quarterback rushing often requires less offensive line protection (or even intentional non-blocking) and less receiver competence post-snap than passing statistics, making it more attributable to individual capability.

 ## Metric Selection for Trajectory Analysis

-While rushing success rate emerges as the strongest quarterback-specific predictor, the trajectory analysis in subsequent articles focuses primarily on total yards and ANY/A for several methodological reasons that balance predictive power with analytical robustness.
+While rushing success rate demonstrates meaningful predictive power as the 5th-ranked metric, the trajectory analysis in subsequent articles focuses primarily on total yards and ANY/A for several methodological reasons that balance predictive power with analytical robustness.

 **Sample Size Limitations:** Dual-threat quarterbacks represent a minority of the 2000-2024 sample, with the archetype becoming prevalent only in recent years.
 This creates signal-to-noise concerns when building trajectory models, as the rushing success rate finding may be driven by a smaller subset of highly successful mobile quarterbacks rather than representing a reliable pattern across the full range of quarterback types.